Building Industry Consulting Service International

 AT A GLANCE

-What: The leading body that represent the building industry through education, tech solutions and advocating for the best outcomes
+What: The leading body that represents the ICT industry through education, standards, and advocating for the best outcomes.

 Where: Tampa, Florida